Content

 Notably, not everyone with a sleeping disorder should take Restoril for insomnia.
 Generally, people under 18 years, pregnant women, and those with temazepam allergy shouldn’t take it.
 It’s also not recommended for those with kidney, respiratory, and liver problems.
 A person who takes antidepressants and one who drinks excess alcohol should be cautious with the drug to avoid severe side effects.

 Ask MEDvidi doctors about medication management for insomnia.
-We will choose the best sleeping medicine online that will help you.
+We will choose the medicine that will help you best

 How Fast Does It Work?